digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-## NARA’s Electronic and Special Media Records Services Division’s Archives’ designated community is the __general public__.
+## The Theatre Division of the New York Public Library (which acquired the Dennis Parishy collection) may be __theater/performing arts researchers__.

-## NASA’s Planetary Data Systems Archive’s designated community is the __planetary science community__.
+## NASA’s Planetary Data Systems Archive’s designated community may be the __planetary science community__.

----

-## Question
-# Can you guess who might constitute the designated community for the works of __Dennis Parichy__?

 ---